 Examination of the thorax may reveal an increased anteroposterior diameter suggesting COPD or spine deformities such as kyphosis or scoliosis that can cause pulmonary restriction.
 Percussion of the lungs helps determine the presence or absence of consolidation and effusion.
 Hyperresonance on percussion indicates possible pneumothorax or severe bullous emphysema.
 Auscultation of the lungs provides information regarding the character and symmetry of breath sounds such as rales, rhonchi, dullness, or wheezing.
 Absent breath sounds suggest a mass or pleural effusion.
 Wheezing suggests obstructive lung diseases such as asthma or COPD but may be associated with pulmonary edema or pulmonary embolism.
-Pulmonary edema, CHF, and pneumonia may present with rales on auscultation.
+Pulmonary edema, CHF, and pneumonia may present with rales on auscultation.8 dysrhythmia.

-A cardiovascular exam may reveal the presence of dysrhythmia, cardiac murmurs, or abnormal cardiac gallops.
-A rapid or irregular pulse may signify dysrhythmia.
 An irregular pulse is often a sign of atrial fibrillation.
 An S3 gallop indicates elevated cardiac filling pressures as seen in left ventricular systolic dysfunction and congestive heart failure.
 An S4 gallop may suggest left ventricular diastolic dysfunction and is common in hypertension, aortic stenosis, and hypertrophic cardiomyopathy, although it can often occur in young, healthy patients.
 A loud P2 indicates pulmonary hypertension.
 Cardiac murmurs may indicate valvular dysfunction.
 Pericarditis may present with a characteristic cardiac friction rub on auscultation.
-Diminished heart sounds may indicate cardiac tamponade.
+Diminished heart sounds may indicate cardiac tamponade.8